Riccardo9190/adminBro-administrative-system/README.md

 # adminBro-administrative-system

-Administrative article system built with Express and the 'AdminBro' library for React.
+Administrative article system built with Express and the AdminBro library for React.

 ### Technologies Used: